Octopus Titan VCT

 The quality of the investee company’s management team remains the most important driver of investment decisions.
 Octopus looks for “unusually talented” entrepreneurs, with whom it can build long-term and mutually beneficial relationships.

 As an example, in 2003 the investment team that would later become Octopus Ventures backed three entrepreneurs – William Reeve, Graham Bosher and Alex Chesterman – who were founders of the merged online DVD company that later became LoveFilm (acquired by Amazon for £200 million in 2011).

 Since then Octopus has supported the same three entrepreneurs through five ventures.
 Mr Reeve was on the early board of Secret Escapes.
 Mr Bosher was behind Graze.com and Tails.com.
-Mr Chesterman went on to start Zoopla (later Zoopla Property Group), then most recently second-hand car supermarket Cazoo.
-Today, Secret Escapes and Graze.com are still part of the Octopus Titan VCT portfolio; Cazoo is one of its newest investments.
+Mr Chesterman went on to start Zoopla, Titan’s first unicorn (a start-up that achieves a $1 billion valuation), then used-car supermarket Cazoo, which set the record for the fastest UK-based company to achieve unicorn status.

 Due to its size and position in the market, the Octopus Ventures team engages with thousands of businesses every year.
-In the 12 months to April 2019, it reviewed 1,100+ investment opportunities in detail and held 160 preliminary meetings.
 From these, it expects to make at least 10–15 new investments per year.

 Exit track record

 Octopus Titan VCT has had a number of high-profile exits.
 Remember, past performance is not a guide to the future and there have been unsuccessful investments, too.
-The positive exits include:
+Notable exits include:

 - 2013: Partial exits from Zoopla, Calastone, Graze.com, Secret Escapes, alongside the sale of Evi to Amazon, helped the VCT pay a special dividend of 34p

 - 2014: Google acquired Rangespan and Liquidnet acquired Vega-Chi

 - 2016: Microsoft acquired SwiftKey for a reported $250 million; Twitter acquired Magic Pony for a reported $150 million; Essilor acquired Vision Direct for an undisclosed amount

 - 2017: Zoopla fully exited from Titan’s Zenith Holding Company

 - 2018: Tails.com acquired by Nestlé Purina PetCare for an undisclosed amount

 Zynstra – a recent exit